 Respectful Tone and Professionalism

 Using a neutral and respectful tone in competitor comparisons enhances credibility and minimizes legal risks.
-A business that resorts to mocking, insulting, or attacking competitors may damage its own reputation in the process.
+A business that resorts to mocking, insulting, or attacking competitors may damage its own reputation.

 For example: